gw90969-ops/medicalhumanitiesmusic-2025-2/seong-taehyun.md

 [Analysis of Art Depicting Illness/Disability]

-Work: Film The King's Speech (2010)
+Work : Film The King's Speech (2010)

-Music: Beethoven, Symphony No. 7 in A major, Op.
+Music : Beethoven, Symphony No. 7 in A major, Op.
 92 - 2nd Movement (Allegretto)

-Composer: Ludwig van Beethoven (1770–1827)
+Composer : Ludwig van Beethoven (1770–1827)

-Context in the Work: [This piece is inserted into the film's climax, the scene where King George VI ("Bertie") delivers a radio address to the nation immediately following the outbreak of World War II.](https://youtu.be/PPLIw64rLJc?si=1vMZiqmAM2e5Rrx-) He suffered from a severe stutter (speech impediment) all his life, and this speech was his greatest challenge.
+Context in the Work : [This piece is inserted into the film's climax, the scene where King George VI ("Bertie") delivers a radio address to the nation immediately following the outbreak of World War II.](https://youtu.be/PPLIw64rLJc?si=1vMZiqmAM2e5Rrx-) He suffered from a severe stutter (speech impediment) all his life, and this speech was his greatest challenge.

 1. Inner Struggle and the Rejection of Mechanical Correction (Related to Week 10) The solemn rhythm (ostinato) of the second movement of Beethoven's Symphony No. 7 auditorily embodies the compulsive inner effort and anxious heartbeat of George VI as he summons all his mental strength to utter each syllable.
 Just as 19th-century orthopedics discussed in Week 10 attempted to forcibly correct bodies with devices like the 'Dactylion,' George VI is also forced into mechanical treatments, such as putting marbles in his mouth, early in the film.
 However, this music escalates not with a mechanical metronome beat, but with an organic flow resembling a human pulse.
 The rhythm, persistently carried by the lower strings, acts as an 'auditory cane' matching his arduous steps, implying the sublimation of disability not through mechanical correction but through human growth.